Patient education: Starting solid foods during infancy (Beyond the Basics)

-Developmental milestones — The best time to start solid foods depends not only on your child's age, but also on your child's ability to sit up, support the head, and meet other developmental milestones.
+Developmental milestones — The best time to start solid foods depends not only on your child's age, but also on your child's ability to sit up, support his or her head, and meet other developmental milestones.
 These guidelines apply to all children, including those who have delays with gross motor skills.
-The infant should be able to do the following:
+Your infant should be able to do the following:

-Additional skills are necessary before an infant should be allowed to progress to eating finger foods:
+Additional skills are necessary before your infant should be allowed to progress to eating finger foods:

-- By 12 months, fine motor skills improve, allowing the child to grasp pieces of food between two fingers
+●By 12 months, fine motor skills improve, allowing children to grasp pieces of food between two fingers.

 Why wait to start solids? — Introducing solid foods before age four to six months is not helpful and could be harmful.
-Reasons that expert groups recommend delaying the introduction of solid foods include:
+Reasons that expert groups recommend delaying the introduction of solid foods include the following:

-- Introducing solid foods before an infant is four to six months of age may interfere with the child's ability to take in an adequate number of calories or nutrients and may increase the risk of developing food allergies.
+●Introducing solid foods before your infant is four to six months of age may interfere with his or her ability to take in an adequate number of calories or nutrients, and may increase the risk of developing food allergies.

-- Infants have a reflex (called the extrusion reflex), which causes them to raise the tongue and push against any object that is placed between their lips.
+●Infants have a reflex (called the extrusion reflex) that causes them to raise the tongue and push against any object that is placed between their lips.
 This reflex usually disappears between four and five months of age.
-Trying to spoon-feed a child who still has the extrusion reflex can be a frustrating and difficult experience for both the parent and the infant.
+Trying to spoon-feed an infant who still has the extrusion reflex can be a frustrating and difficult experience for both of you.

-- By four months of age, most infants usually have doubled their birth weight.
-When your infant has doubled his/her birth weight and weighs at least 13 pounds (5.9 kg), you may need to begin supplementing their liquid diet with additional foods to support growth and satisfy hunger.
+●By four months of age, most infants have doubled their birth weight.
+When your infant has doubled his/her birth weight and weighs at least 13 pounds (5.9 kg), you may need to begin supplementing his or her liquid diet with additional foods to support growth and satisfy hunger.

-- Delaying solid food intake until after an infant is four months of age may reduce the child's risk of developing atopic dermatitis (eczema).
+●Delaying solid food intake until after your infant is four months of age may reduce his or her risk of developing atopic dermatitis (eczema).

-- Withholding solid foods after the infant is six months of age may lead to decreased growth because the child may not consume adequate calories from breast milk or formula alone.
-In addition, delaying beyond six months may lead to the child's resistance to trying solid foods.
-Withholding solid foods until after the infant is six months of age does not appear to prevent the development of allergies or eczema.
+●Withholding solid foods after your infant is six months of age may lead to decreased growth because children may not consume adequate calories from breast milk or formula alone.
+In addition, delaying beyond six months may lead to resistance to trying solid foods.
+Withholding solid foods until after six months does not appear to prevent the development of allergies or eczema.

 SOLID FOOD PRECAUTIONS

-Foods to avoid — Certain foods should not be given to any child under 12 months, including cow's milk, hard, round foods that could cause a child to choke (eg, nuts, grapes, raw carrots, or candies), and honey.
-Cow's milk is not recommended because it does not contain adequate iron; honey is not recommended due to the potential risk of exposure to a harmful bacterial toxin (botulism poisoning).
+Foods to avoid — Certain foods should not be given to any child under 12 months, including liquid, whole cow's milk; hard, round foods that could cause choking (eg, nuts, grapes, raw carrots, or candies); and honey.
+Cow's milk is not recommended because it does not contain adequate iron; honey is not recommended due to the potential risk of exposure to a harmful bacteria toxin (botulism poisoning).
 (See "Botulism".)

 Food allergy concerns — An infant is said to be at "high risk" for developing allergic disease if there is at least one first-degree relative (parent or sibling) with an allergic condition, including a documented food allergy, asthma, allergic rhinitis, or atopic dermatitis (eczema).
-(See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)" and "Patient information: Atopic dermatitis (eczema) (Beyond the Basics)".)
+(See "Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)" and "Patient education: Atopic dermatitis (eczema) (Beyond the Basics)".)

-Previously, parents were told to delay giving highly allergenic foods, such as eggs, peanuts, tree nuts, fish, and shellfish, for months or years longer than other foods.
-However, studies do not show enough evidence in support of waiting to introduce these foods .
+In 2000, parents were told to delay giving highly allergenic foods, such as eggs, peanuts, tree nuts, and fish, for months or years longer than other foods.
+However, this advice was changed in 2008 because studies did not show enough evidence in support of waiting to introduce these foods .
+Furthermore, there is now evidence that early introduction of these foods may actually decrease the risk of allergy.
+Randomized controlled trials have evaluated the specific timing of introducing highly allergenic foods, such as peanut and egg, and the risk of developing food allergies to them [4-6].
 Experts now recommend that high-risk infants be introduced to traditional supplemental foods between four and six months of age.
-(See 'Puréed foods' below.)
+(See "Introducing highly allergenic foods to infants and children" and 'Puréed foods' below.)

-If the infant has no signs of allergy (including eczema) with the initial foods, additional foods can be introduced gradually, including the highly allergenic foods (eg, cow’s milk, eggs, peanuts and tree nuts [although not whole nuts because of choking risk], soy, wheat, fish, and shellfish).
-Whole cow's milk should not be given to any child until after age 12 months, but yogurt and cheese can be given before age one year.
+If your infant has no signs of allergy (including eczema) with the initial foods, additional foods can be introduced gradually, including the highly allergenic foods (eg, cow’s milk, eggs, peanuts, tree nuts [although not whole nuts because of choking risk], soy, wheat, fish, and shellfish).
+Whole cow's milk should not be given to any child until after age 12 months, but yogurt and cheese can be given before 12 months.
 (See 'Foods to avoid' above.)

-- The infant can be given an initial taste of one of these foods at home, rather than at day care or at a restaurant
+●Your infant can be given an initial taste of one of these foods at home, rather than at day care or at a restaurant.

 TYPES OF SUPPLEMENTAL FOODS

 Cereal — Single-grain infant cereal is a good first supplemental food because it supplies additional calories and iron.
 Rice cereal is traditionally offered first because it is widely available and is least likely to cause an allergic reaction.
+Oat cereal is another good choice.
 However, wheat products (in cereal or other foods) may be offered by six months of age.

-If the child refuses or appears uninterested in the cereal, try again the following day using a thinner mixture.
+If your child refuses or appears uninterested in the cereal, try again the following day using a thinner mixture.

-Cereal should not be added to a bottle unless this is recommended by a healthcare provider as a treatment for gastroesophageal reflux (GER).
-Feeding cereal from a bottle prevents the child from learning to eat with a spoon.
+Cereal should not be added to a bottle unless this is recommended by a health care provider as a treatment for gastroesophageal reflux (GER).
+Feeding cereal from a bottle can prevent your child from learning to eat with a spoon.
 Infants with GER should be given cereal from a spoon in addition to the cereal in a bottle.
-(See "Patient information: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)".)
+(See "Patient education: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)".)

-Does cereal help a child sleep through the night? — Most parents are eager for their infant to sleep through the night.
-However, there is no evidence that giving cereal to a child who is younger than four to six months old will help him or her to sleep better [4,5].
+Could cereal help my child sleep through the night? — Most parents are eager for their infant to sleep through the night.
+However, there is no evidence that giving cereal to a child who is younger than four to six months old will help him or her to sleep better .

-Puréed foods — Single-ingredient puréed foods, including vegetables, fruits, and meats, should be introduced one at a time, every few days.
-If the child has no signs or symptoms of an allergic reaction, a second food may be added.
+Puréed foods — Single-ingredient puréed foods, including meats, vegetables, and fruits, should be introduced one at a time, every few days.
+If your child has no signs or symptoms of an allergic reaction, a second food may be added.
 Signs and symptoms of a food allergy include hives (skin welts) or other skin rash, facial swelling, vomiting, diarrhea, coughing, wheezing, difficulty breathing, weakness, or pale skin.
-Parents should consult the child's healthcare provider if any of these problems occur.
-(See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)".)
+Consult your child's health care provider if any of these problems occur.
+(See "Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)".)

-By the time an infant is eight months of age, we suggest that the child consume approximately 1/2 cup (4 ounces) of vegetables and 1/2 cup of fruit per day (table 1).
+By the time your infant is eight months of age, we suggest that he or she consume approximately 1/2 cup (four ounces) of vegetables and 1/2 cup of fruit per day (table 1).

-- Second foods are puréed or strained, often contain two or more ingredients (eg, fruit and grain, meat and vegetable), and should not contain additives (salt, sugar).
-Combination foods may be given after the child tolerates the individual components.
+●Second foods are puréed or strained, often contain two or more ingredients (eg, fruit and grain, meat and vegetable), and should not contain additives (salt, sugar).
+Combination foods may be given after your child tolerates the individual components.
 Once thin purées are tolerated, thicker purées can be introduced.